-- Why are we conducting CLA?
+- Why did we conduct the CLA?

 NIU participates in an initiative called the Voluntary System of Accountability, a initiative designed to increase transparency for public 4-year institutions.
 Participating universities share information about their university and students in a web template titled The College Portrait.

-- Who participates in CLA?
+- Who participated in the CLA?

-- When does CLA testing take place?
+- When did CLA testing take place?

-- How does CLA participation benefit students?
+- How did CLA participation benefit students?

-Each student will receive an individualized score report highlighting their strengths and weaknesses in critical thinking, analytic reasoning, and written communication and comparing their performance to other NIU students and to students across the country.
+Each student received an individualized score report highlighting their strengths and weaknesses in critical thinking, analytic reasoning, and written communication and comparing their performance to other NIU students and to students across the country.
 Students are free to highlight their participation and/or results on a resume or vita.
 The tasks and skills in CLA are real-world oriented and will benefit students in continued education and as they enter the workforce.
 By participating in a process that measures the value-added to NIU's undergraduates, students are also helping to shape the perception of what it means to have an NIU degree.

 - Can I see an example of the tasks students encounter on CLA?